A study by the EIA found that homes built after 2000 were 30% larger on average but consumed roughly the same amount of energy as older homes.

 From here, builders will need to work with residential customers to see whether or not they’d prefer to finance new upgrades through a green mortgage late into a project.

-However, the amount a customer can finance through an EEM will be capped based on what loan program they choose.
+However, the amount a customer can finance through an EEM will be capped based on their chosen loan program.

 EEM Loan Programs